pekupk/manvsolives/README.md

 # Man versus Olives
 HTML5 Game implemented with phaser.io

 Radioactive olives have taken over a farm somewhere over at the mediterranean sea.
-Farmer-boy Pedro is caught up in the midst of this havoc.
+Farmer-man Pedro is caught up in the midst of this havoc.
 Can he collect the gems and rescue his farm?

 ## Running the testing and development server
 ## Install: